duongtran14/Partial-replication-of-Gu-Kelly-Xiu-2020-Empirical-Asset-Pricing-via-Machine-Learning./README.md

 | | Observed std | 4.48  | 4.80 | good |
 | | Sharpe ratio | 2.50 | 2.36 | good |

-- Performance of value-weighted machine learning portfolios (notebook `3_MLportfolios`).
+- Performance of value-weighted machine learning portfolios (notebook `3_MLportfolios`, table `Table_7_Performance_of_value_weighted_MLportfolios_NN3` and `Table_7_Comparison_with_Originalpaper`).

 Out-of-sample stocks are sorted to 10 deciles each month based on their predicted returns.
 "H-L" denotes a zero-net strategy where we long all stocks in the highest decile and short all stocks in the lowest decile.
 All statistics are monthly average, except for annualized Sharpe ratio.

 | | | Replicated  | Original | Replication quality |
 |---|---|---|---|---|